aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/eos-config-future.md

       # Always render a '!' before the '(no) ip routing' command section.
       # Without this the '!' is missing when only configuring routing for VRFs.
       always_render_ip_routing_separator: <bool; default=False>

+      # Available from AVD 6.2.0.
+      # Always render a '!' before the '(no) ipv6 unicast-routing vrf' command section.
+      # Without this the '!' is missing when first VRF is not configured for ipv6_routing.
+      always_render_ipv6_unicast_routing_vrfs_separator: <bool; default=False>

       # Available from AVD 6.1.0.
       # When `true`, renders the new EOS CLI order using `ip_radius`, sorted by VRF name.